 Accelerated orthodontics solves this dilemma by employing advanced orthodontics combined with periodontal oral surgery which activates the bone that surrounds the teeth.
 By stimulating and softening the bone, the teeth can be moved at an accelerated rate, while at the same time adding new bone to create a better foundation for the teeth.
 Activation of the bone surrounding the teeth involves the selective vertical scratching and placement of additional bone graft material.

 Maximal surgical precision is accomplished with minimal soft tissue injury.
 Particulate bone grafting material is placed over the activated bone (augmentation) prior to suturing.
-The activated tooth-supporting bone will allow and enhance accelerated tooth movement starting at two weeks post operatively.
-Both upper and lower jaws can undergo the procedures at the same in-office appointment as well as a single tooth, or groups of teeth.
+The activated tooth-supporting bone will allow and enhance accelerated tooth movement starting at two weeks postoperatively.
+Both upper and lower jaws can undergo the procedures at the same in-office appointment as well as a single tooth, or group of teeth.

 Additional benefits of Accelerated Orthodontics due to the activated and augmented bone can be